 Our agency is a nonprofit that provides education, support, information referrals, and evidence-based home visitation programs and early childhood consultation throughout Northeast Wisconsin.
-We provide services for two primary segments: families & guardians and professional childcare providers.
+We provide services for two primary segments: parents/guardians and professional childcare providers.

 History of Family & Childcare Resources of N.E.W.

 Family & Childcare Resources of N.E.W.
 (FCR NEW) was formed in 2008 by a merger between two long-standing organizations: Fort Howard Neighborhood Resource Center and Community Childcare Connections.
 These organizations promoted direct services, education, and support to communities in Northeast Wisconsin.
 In a move to eliminate redundancies in services, the two organizations merged and formed FCR NEW.

 In 2009, FCR NEW formalized our work with local partnerships, Supporting Families Together Association, and collaborating groups to offer quality improvement services, trainings and enhanced home-based visitation programs.

 In 2010, the agency began a paradigm shift toward delivering quality improvement through the YoungStar program.
 In combination with over 20 agencies throughout Wisconsin, Family & Childcare Resources of N.E.W. has led the way in improving quality and safety for children in over 200 childcare centers and family practices in Brown, Door, Kewaunee, Marinette, Menominee, Oconto, and Shawano Counties.

 In 2011, our agency was chosen to collaborate with Supporting Families Together Association and the Department of Children and Families in Wisconsin to offer advanced educational opportunities, diversity trainings, professional development, and Active Early – Childhood Obesity Prevention techniques for childcare providers.